Youth Aid Panel

-A Youth Aid Panel is a diversionary program for first time juvenile offenders accused of certain non-violent crimes and is comprised of community volunteers.
-Youth Aid Panels have been in existence in Cumberland County since 2003.
-With the enactment of Balanced & Restorative Justice (B.A.R.J.) within the Juvenile Justice system, Youth Aid Panels, present an excellent opportunity for communities to become involved and for offenders to accept responsibility for their actions, learn from their mistakes and to have their records expunged.
+The Youth Aid Panel is a diversionary program for first time juvenile offenders accused of certain non-violent crimes and is comprised of community volunteers.
+Youth Aid Panels have been in existence in Cumberland County since 2003 and have expanded to serve the entire Cumberland County jurisdiction over the past fifteen years.
+Youth Aid Panels, also known as Neighborhood Justice Panels, present an excellent opportunity for communities to become involved and for offenders to accept responsibility for their actions, learn from their mistakes and to have their record expunged.

-Resolutions could include research on the crime committed with an essay explaining the impact, letter of apology to the victim and/or the offender’s parents, community service, restitution, an alcohol awareness class, a retail theft class, a drug and alcohol evaluation or participation in appropriate counseling services.
-Panelists are encouraged to be creative and tailor the resolution to the offense and the youth.
+Resolutions may include research on the crime committed with an essay explaining the impact, letter of apology to the victim and the offender’s parents, community service, restitution, an alcohol awareness class, a retail theft class, a drug and alcohol evaluation or participation in appropriate counseling services.
+Panelists are encouraged to be creative and tailor the resolution to the offense and the juvenile.